Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    Select ``CI``.
 Then, press "Run workflow" on your default branch.
 2. You can also just commit new changes to your default branch.

 Both ways work now and forever in the future!
+But this initial deployment will fail since we didn't bring up an instance yet.
+Re-run your CI manually this time using the GitHub actions tab, and voila a fully configured full-stack Django web server.

 Credit and License
 ------------------